 5 top tips for procuring energy

 The supply of energy (electricity and gas) often represents one of the single largest areas of spend for any institution yet is often one of the area’s most commonly overlooked or least understood.
-We have developed 5 top tips to assist members in the procurement of energy to help you get greater benefits and outcomes from your energy supply arrangements.
+CPC has developed 5 top tips to assist our members in the procurement of gas and electricity to help you get greater benefits and outcomes from your energy supply arrangements.

 - Be proactive and plan in advance

-The best single piece of energy advice that we can provide is to consider your energy procurement options well in advance of your current energy contract renewal dates.
+The best single piece of energy advice that we can provide is to consider your gas and electricity procurement options well in advance of your current energy contract renewal dates.

 Energy markets are actually a “futures commodities market”, which means you can purchase a future dated energy supply contract at any point well in advance of your current contract end date.
 You can increase your opportunity of identifying and contracting at a lower and more effective cost point by allowing plenty of time for the procurement process, as there is greater opportunity to track the energy markets to determine the most optimum purchasing arrangement for your requirements.

-Failing to take proactive steps to manage your current energy supply contract termination may expose you to unnecessary costly risks such as being subjected to higher “deemed/out of contract” rates.
+Failing to take proactive steps to manage your current gas and electricity supply contracts terminations may expose you to unnecessary costly risks such as being subjected to higher “deemed/out of contract” rates.

 - Be mindful of onerous clauses and terms